demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/README.md

 ## Use Cases
 ---
-1. Fetch incidentsץ
+1. Fetch incidents.
-2. Managing machines and performing actions on themץ
+2. Managing machines and performing actions on them.
-3. Blocking files and applicationsץ
+3. Blocking files and applications.

 ## Configure Microsoft Defender Advanced Threat Protection on Demisto
 ---